m-spilman/twitter_clone/README.md

 # Core
-Node, Express, Boostrap, PostgresSQL, mustache (templates), bcrypt (password hashing)
+Node, Express, Boostrap, PostgresSQL, Mustache (templates), Bcrypt (password hashing)

 # Development
 Nothing too special here.
 This was a backend project using Bootsrap for styling and Node / Express for the backend.
 All data is stored in a PostgresSQL database, all passwords are hashed.